Lxb0102/DMRNet/README.md

 # DMRNet

-**This is the data and code for our paper** `Debiased Medication Recommendation through Frequent Pattern Mining with Temporal Medical Records`.
+**This is the data and code for our paper** `Debiased Medication Recommendation through Fusing Frequent Pattern and Temporal Medical Records`.

 For reproduction of medication prediction results in our paper, see instructions below.